tarot of the old path-three of swords

 As the concept of Virgin, we have Binah as High Priestess, as concept of Mother we have Binah as Empress and here She is as the beginning of Crone which forms in Geburah as Saturn the ruler of Time.

-This card is a 3, the number of the major arcana--key 3 The Empress and represents Her great Sorrow of the Mother who is both Life and Death, is felt.
+This card is a 3, the number of the major arcana--key 3 The Empress and represents Her great Sorrow of the Thousand named Mother who is both Life and Death, is felt.
 For she has given birth to Beautiful Children who must end.
-Also her beautiful children often think themselves into an ugliness imposed on them by man made words.
-This hurts a loving mother, as does the fact that those beautiful children must end, is yet another addition to the burden of sorrow, that arrives with every loving attachment in this world of matter.
+Also, her beautiful children often think themselves into an ugliness imposed on them by manmade words.
+This hurts a loving mother, as does the fact that those beautiful children must end, is yet another addition to the burden of sorrow which arrives with every loving attachment in this world of matter.

 Many of us know that to love is to end in loss...but we will love after loss anyway.
-Love is our nature and gain and loss, are a measurement.
+Love is our nature, gain, and loss, are a measurement.
 The Wise also know that loss is the beginning of a new gain.
-This understanding, doesn't lessen sorrow, it just helps us move forward with tears running down our face.
-Thus there is strength gained in understanding sorrow, instead of, fear of sorrow that only weakens us.
+This understanding doesn't lessen sorrow, it just helps us move forward with tears running down our face.
+Thus, there is strength gained in understanding sorrow, instead of fear of sorrow that only weakens us.

 THE 3 OF SWORDS-SORROW:

-Is also called the Lord of Sorrow, who is Saturn, a concept of Time as a parent who must eat its own children, as fearful represented in the Paul Ruben's painting.
+It is also called the Lord of Sorrow, who is Saturn, a concept of Time as a parent who must eat its own children, as fearfully represented in Paul Ruben's painting.
 So once again we get confused by sexual connotations.
 But energy in expression is male and female in reception.
 The Planet attributed to the 3 of Swords is Saturn in the sign of Libra.
 The Angels of the Decan are Hayayel and Hoquiam.